Jared-Luxton/radiation-therapy-machine-learning/README.md

-# Utility of telomere length and chromosome rearrangements for predicting radiation late effects
+# Utility of telomere length and chromosome aberrations with machine learning (XGBoost) for inferring patient risks for radiation late effects

 This repository is a supplement to my upcoming paper.
 &nbsp;